xebis/github-organization-as-code/README.md

 # GitHub Organization as Code

-Manage your GitHub organization repositories with GitOps principles using YAML configuration, GitHub Actions, AWS S3 storage, and GitHub App integration—powered by Terraform.
+Manage your GitHub organization's repositories using GitOps principles with a YAML-based configuration, GitHub Actions with reusable workflows, AWS S3 for storage, and GitHub App integration.

 ## Features